Top Tips for Preventing Tooth Decay in Children

 Visuals are a great way to catch and hold children’s attention.
 Use colorful charts, diagrams, and videos that show healthy vs. unhealthy teeth, demonstrating what happens if teeth are neglected.

-• Videos: Show cartoon videos or animations that illustrate how plaque builds up and how fluoride helps keep teeth strong.
+- Videos: Show cartoon videos or animations illustrating how plaque builds up and how fluoride helps keep teeth strong.

 Hands-On Demonstrations